 L-Carnitine

-L-Carnitine is an established compound
+L-Carnitine is a fda approved compound

 L-Carnitine Supplementation and Exercise